Community Support is Vital to Refugee Success:

 Legally resettled refugees contribute to the enrichment of San Antonio, becoming dependable employees and reliable neighbors who contribute positively to the diversity of our community.

-- CRS serves over 1,000 refugees annually with 5 core staff members, of which only 2 are salaried, and 30 auxiliary monthly volunteers.
+- The Center for Refugee Services serves more than 1,000 refugees annually with 5 core staff members, of which only 2 are salaried, and 30 auxiliary monthly volunteers.

 - The Center for Refugee Services relies on donations to pay operating and program expenses.